skit-ai/curriculum/docs/index.md

 # Introduction

-Welcome to the Vernacular tech team's onboarding curriculum.
+Welcome to the Skit tech team's onboarding curriculum.
 The curriculum is a set of guided exercises to help you get onboarded on our technology and make a move towards delivering high quality enterprise grade AI software.
 It is _not_ a reference manual, nor is it a styleguide for our tech stack.